Syllabus: AME 3623: Embedded Real-Time Systems

 the keyboard during the writing and debugging of the

-the grading of assignments must be brought to our
+the grading of assignments be brought to the

 item was returned.